 About

-The metro operates daily from 5 AM to 1 AM, meaning 20 hours out of 24, with a train passing every 1.5 minutes during peak hours.
+The metro operates daily from 5 am to 1 am, meaning 20 hours out of 24, with a train passing every 1.5 minutes during peak hours.
 This leaves barely four hours of daily respite, which is far from sufficient to ensure restful sleep.
-Even the Minister of Mobility acknowledges that the nuisances are disproportionate: occasional metro noise might be acceptable, but the current intensity makes the situation unbearable.
+Even the Minister of Mobility acknowledges that the disturbances are disproportionate: occasional metro noise might be acceptable, but the current intensity makes the situation unbearable.

-If you are experiencing these disturbances, know that many other residents are facing the exact same situation.
-These nuisances affect the quality of life and health of thousands of people.
-Entire families, including elderly individuals and children, suffer from fatigue, stress, and difficulty living under these conditions.
+If you are experiencing these disturbances, know that many other residents are facing exactly the same situation.
+According to our estimates, more than 12,500 residents are affected by this nuisance.
+These disturbances affect the quality of life and health of thousands of people.
+Entire families, including elderly people and children, suffer from fatigue, stress, and difficulty living under these conditions.

 "The metro inevitably makes noise, shouldn't residents expect that?"